ejwillemse/BAN313/chapter1.md

 test_object("chooseCompanyA", undefined_msg = "Almost there, but your final recommendation on which company to choose is incorrect.", incorrect_msg = "Almost there, but your final recommendation on which company to choose is incorrect.") test_object("chooseCompanyB", undefined_msg = "Almost there, but your final recommendation on which company to choose is incorrect.", incorrect_msg = "Almost there, but your final recommendation on which company to choose is incorrect.")

 test_function('t.test', args = c("x", "y", "alternative", "paired", "conf.level"), not_called_msg = "How about using the `t.test` function to check your answer?", args_not_specified_msg = "You need to specify certain input arguments for the function.
-Have a look at the documentation.
-You need to set the input arguments to the correct value inside the function call.
+Have a look at the documentation and figure out which input arguments to use.
+You also need to set the input arguments to the correct value inside the function call.
 For example, `t.test(x = variableA, y = ...)`", incorrect_msg = "Some of the input arguments that you specified for the function is incorrect.
-Have a look at the documentation.
+Have a look at the documentation and figure out which input arguments to use.
 For example, `t.test(x = variableA, y = ...)`")

 success_msg("Congratulations!
-You have successfully completed the chapter by applying inference for paired numerical data, and with the minimum amount of guidance, as will be the case in industry.
+You have successfully completed the chapter by applying inference for paired numerical data.
+In the last exercise you were able to correctly apply the methods with the minimum amount of guidance, as will be the case in industry.
+You were also able to use the `t.test` function to perform the analysis.
 Feel free to retry the chapter for practice.")
 ```